What is keyword research?

 5. Broaden your focus on keywords

 By following the previous steps, you should have a bunch of keywords from which to start.
 Eventually, they will help you find other interesting keywords for your site.
-However, although they are vital for ranking high on SERPs, optimize them is not enough.
+However, although they are vital for ranking high on SERPs, optimizing them is not enough.

 Google has become an expert at recognizing all the terms that are related to a certain topic, so each of them opens many doors.
 Also, there are many tools that suggest topics related to a keyword.